Virtual exhibits

 When Daylight Comes

 The Normandy landings marked an important turning point in the Second World War.
-The Canadian military played a significant role in both the success of the landings and the subsequent fighting on the West European Theatre of War.
+The Canadian military played a significant role in both the success of the landings and the subsequent fighting in the West European Theatre of War.
 Explore our virtual exhibit to uncover the personal stories of Canadians who helped liberate France from the German occupation.

 They Cared